emilstu/CAE_Feature_Extraction/README.md

 fe_model_dir = 'evaluation/CAE/2D/ex2/'
 fe_model_name = 'model_2D'
 ```
 ### SVM-classification
 The extracted features are classified using Support Vector Machines.
 Patients are labeled based on ffr measurements according to a specified cut-of-value
 ```bash
 ffr_boundary = 0.85
 ```
-Additionally the name of the ffr-file must be specified
+Additionally, the name of the ffr-file must be specified
 ```bash
 ffr_filename = 'ffr_vals'
 ```